jimz011/homekit-infused/README.md

 * [Lovelace-Markdown-Mod](https://github.com/thomasloven/lovelace-markdown-mod) - HACS Supported, install with HACS - Mods the core markdown card to be more useful.
 Previously useful-markdown-card was used for this
 * [Vertical-Stack-In-Card](https://github.com/custom-cards/vertical-stack-in-card) - HACS Supported, install with HACS - You do not need this and I would not recommend using it on this setup.
 I have modified the js to have a transparent background as this card enforces a background.
 I'd recommend using a regular vertical-stack for this.
 I only use this for my custom:check-marker-cards
 * [Mini-Media-Player](https://github.com/kalkih/mini-media-player) - HACS Supported, install with HACS - Beautiful replacement for the standard media player.
 I'd recommend this.
 The border-radius can not be set for iOS with a card-modder card on this.
 You will have to change the border radius in the js file of the card.
 Don't know what you are doing?
 Don't worry you can always redownload the file.
 Or just leave it as is.
-* [Lovelace-Xiaomi-Vacuum-Map-Card](https://github.com/PiotrMachowski/Home-Assistant-Lovelace-Xiaomi-Vacuum-Map-card) - Not supported, install Manually - This is the vacuum map card I use to set up zoned cleaning or make the robot move to a certain location on the map!
+* [Lovelace-Xiaomi-Vacuum-Map-Card](https://github.com/PiotrMachowski/Home-Assistant-Lovelace-Xiaomi-Vacuum-Map-card) - HACS Supported, install with HACS - This is the vacuum map card I use to set up zoned cleaning or make the robot move to a certain location on the map!
 If you have a vacuum then this is a must and I highly recommend you to download this
 * [Calendar-Card](https://github.com/ljmerza/calendar-card) - This is the card I use to show our calendars.
 Recommended!
 * [Simple-Weather-Card](https://github.com/kalkih/simple-weather-card) - HACS Supported, install with HACS - This is the beautiful minimalistic weather card which is seen on the top of my home screen.
 I like it a lot as it takes so much less space than most weather cards and it is imo one of the least important data to know.
 All I need to know is, what is the Temperature and "Is it going to rain?".
 * [Lovelace-PostNL](https://github.com/peternijssen/lovelace-postnl) - HACS Supported, install with HACS - Highly recommended if you are a Dutch citizen (all Dutch citizens use this postal service).
 If you are not Dutch it is no use to install this.
 Get a card that does fit your needs! (if there is one ofcourse)